BawdyAnarchist/quBSD/Future_Development.md

 ### BEST PRACTICES / FIXES

-could be a way at boot or i3 launch to reclone all jails?

 qb-connect
 	- could figure out what about pf is preventing network connection for adhoc connected jails